nsankareswari-70/Python-Miniproject1/README.md

 ```
 Please enter your name:Sankari
 Please enter your major:M.C.A
-Please enter your jobData Analyst
+Please enter your job:Data Analyst
-Please enter your years of experience3
+Please enter your years of experience:3
 Sankari is majored in M.C.A working as a Data Analyst has 3 of experience
 Sankari is majored in M.C.A working as a Data Analyst has 3 of experience
 ```